Podcast Starter Kit: 7 Things You Need in 2023

 No matter what format you choose for your show or even the time duration, it is important to be engaging with your audience.

-Therefore, it would help if you also made an effort to interact with your audience as much as possible.
+Therefore, it would help if you also tried to interact with your audience as much as possible.

 Be Consistent